GunjaShah/face_recognition/README.md

    ```
 # Usage

-1. Clone or download the provided code.
+1. Clone or download the code.
 2. Ensure that you have a dataset of images containing one image per person to recognize.
 Place these images in a directory (`image_path`) specified in the code.
 3. Run the script: